Mammoth Lakes California, USA Travel Guide

 Roll clothing to save space and minimize wrinkles.
 Use packing cubes to organize your luggage and make finding items easier.

 Place heavier items at the bottom of your luggage.
-Keep essentials and valuable items in your carry-on bag for easy access and security.
+Keep essentials and valuable items in your carry-in your bag for easy access and security.